AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | ai, use, student        | 5         | -0.14        |
 | tesla, autopilot, driver| 5         | -0.24        |

+"ai, google, image" with a subjectivity score of -0.08 is more subjective.
+This suggests that the coverage may involve more opinions, interpretations, or emotional language. "tesla, autopilot, driver" with a subjectivity score of -0.24 is relatively more objective.

-A real-time example in 2016 where Google image searches of "three black teenagers" resulted in mostly mugshot images whereas Google image searchers of "three white teenagers" consisted of mostly stock images, suggesting a racial bias in Google's algorithm.
+A case in 2016 where Google image searches of "three black teenagers" resulted in mostly mugshot images whereas Google image searchers of "three white teenagers" consisted of mostly stock images, suggesting a racial bias in Google's algorithm.
 Thus, it indicates the poor coverage of visual data processing and technology.

 **Wired (wired.com)**: Rounding out the top five with 55 incidents, Wired showcases expertise in tech reporting.
 Renowned for insightful commentary and engaging narratives, it offers a deeper understanding of the AI landscape.
 Its coverage includes discussions on topics like vehicle automation and algorithmic data analysis.The presence of keywords like "car," "vehicle," and "drive" suggests that Wired focuses on automotive technologies, particularly self-driving cars and their development.
 These keywords likely represent discussions on the latest advancements in autonomous driving technology, as well as the challenges and opportunities associated with integrating AI into vehicles.